 So, this is big.
 The Buccaneers found an incredibly bold way to address their starting quarterback position, bringing in the player many consider the greatest of all time.
 Brady's credentials are certainly worthy of that G.O.A.T. status, beginning with his record six Super Bowl championship rings.
 He's won more games as a starter in both the regular season and the postseason than any other quarterback, and he's also second on the NFL's all-time charts in both passing yards and touchdown passes.
 Interestingly, the only player ahead of him on both lists, and by relatively slim margins, is his new NFC South division-mate, the Saints' Drew Brees.

 Haeg, who inked a one-year deal on Friday, March 20, provides the Buccaneers with some much-needed depth at the tackle position, with Demar Dotson, Jerald Hawkins and Josh Wells all becoming unrestricted free agents.
 Haeg played his first four seasons in Indianapolis and made a total of 35 starts while playing three different positions.
 While his experience at right guard offers valuable versatility, the Buccaneers likely targeted Haeg for his ability to play both tackle positions, as he did in Indianapolis.
+After the first-round selection of Iowa tackle Tristan Wirfs in the draft, Haeg will get a chance to compete for the right tackle job with Wirfs but could also end up as a valuable swing tackle.

 To no one's surprise, the Buccaneers elected to use their franchise tag on Barrett when no long-term deal was in place by the tag deadline on Monday.
 It's the first time that the team has used a franchise or transition tag in eight years, and as was the case with kicker Connor Barth in 2012, the hope is that it will just be the precursor to a long-term deal later this offseason.